 There are some who may think that they can lick this thing on their own.
 And to be fair, there are certainly people out there who have done it.
 But as we mentioned before, these people were not addicts in the truest sense.
 For every person who neglects to enter treatment and succeeds on overcoming their substance abuse on their own, there is another who perishes due to overdose.
 It is better to be safe than sorry, especially when the worst-case scenario is that a future is snuffed out and a family is left in mourning.

 In short, a full continuum of care is required if true recovery is to take place.
-Here at Amethyst Recovery, our programs include both day/night and intensive outpatient programs that will teach those who suffer from crack addiction to be mindful of their thoughts and to do away with the notion that they do not need help.
-Not only will we provide excellent counseling in order to get to the root of the problem, but the recovery community found in our treatment center and our sober living facilities will teach addicts how to build a strong and sober support network.
+Here at Amethyst Recovery, our programs include both detoxification and residential treatment that will teach those who suffer from crack addiction to be mindful of their thoughts and to do away with the notion that they do not need help.
+Not only will we provide excellent counseling in order to get to the root of the problem, but the recovery community found in our treatment center will teach addicts how to build a strong and sober support network.

 This is an integral part of recovery.
 Some of us have become addicted because we enjoyed the sense of camaraderie we shared with our using buddies, but the truth is that those who truly care about us will not want to see us suffer the crippling physical and mental effects of crack addiction.
 In treatment, addicts will learn that it actually takes a great deal of strength to show people the chinks in our armor.
 We must rely on others if we wish to stay sober, and we must stay sober if we wish to stay alive.